Frawardin Yasht: Part 2 - Stanzas 95-142

 The second part of the Frawardin Yasht consists mostly of lists of important figures in the early history of Zoroastrianism.
-The Yasht is, therefore, an important source for onomastic studies of the Old Iranian people.
-There are over 400 personal names attested in the Avesta and most of them are found in the second part of the Yasht.
+The yasht is, therefore, an important source for onomastic studies of the Old Iranian people.
+There are over 400 personal names attested in the Avesta and most of them are found in the second part of the yasht.

+Liturgical use

+According to the Nerangestan, several of the yashts were once part of a High Liturgy called Bagan Yasn.
+This liturgy would have been a so called intercalation liturgy.
+This means that, like the Vendidad and Vishtasp Yasht, the yashts would have been inserted into the Visperad liturgy.
+Today, the text is still regularly used during funerals.
+In addition, Andrés-Toledo has identified a so called Dron Frawardin Yasht in the manuscripts.
+This ceremony consists of a Dron Yasht followed by the recitation of the Frawardin Yasht in honor of the dead.

 Manuscripts

 The Frawardin Yasht is extant in four different manuscript traditions.
-First, the pure Yashts collections in F1 and E1.
+First, the pure Yasht collections in F1 and E1.
 They are the oldest manuscripts going back to 1591 and 1601, respectively.
 Second, the manuscripts where the Yasht collection is provided jointly with the Khorda Avesta.
-Thirdly, the manuscripts where the Khorde Avesta is provided with some Yashts and finally, the manuscripts which contain only the Frawardin Yasht.
-In general, the Yashts collections are considered to be more reliable than the Khorda Avesta manuscripts.
+Thirdly, the manuscripts where the Khorde Avesta is provided with some yashts and finally, the manuscripts which contain only the Frawardin Yasht.
+In general, the Yasht collections are considered to be more reliable than the Khorda Avesta manuscripts.

 According to the colophones in the E1 manuscript, the scribe does not list the Frawardin Yasht as originating from the, now lost, Bagan yasht.
 Other sources, however, like the Persian Rivayats of Kama Bohra and Nariman Hoshang and the Den i Wizirkard do list it as originating from the Bagan yasht.
 This tradition has, e.g., being followed by Kellens.

 Editions and translations

 Like with the other Avestan texts, the oral nature of its texts and the frequent editorial processes throughout its history make any editorial process elusive.
 A common principle in Avestan studies was the goal to approach the text of the Sasanian Avesta, which is considered to be an authoritative edition produced by the Zoroastrian priesthood during the Sasanian period.

 The Frawardin Yasht has been made available as part of the Yashts or the wider Avesta collection.
 The original Avestan texts were made available through the editions of the Avesta by Westergaard and Geldner, whereas translations were, e.g., published by Darmesteter and Lommel.
 In addition, the Frawardin Yasht has also been the subject of dedicated editions.
-In 1975, Kellens published an edition of the Frawardin Yasht with a translation into French and more recently, Malandra published a critical edition of the Yasht including a translation into English, as well as a commentary and a glossary of its terms.
+In 1975, Kellens published an edition of the Frawardin Yasht with a translation into French.
+More recently, Malandra published a critical edition of the yasht including a translation into English, as well as a commentary and a glossary of its terms.